Firestorm108/Forge/journal.md

 I spent a good while rendering, I don't wanna spam the journal with all 50 renders but I'll put a couple random ones in.

+Finished up the BOM, Readme, etc. The final journal entry, as the project is now finished.

+Time Spent: 12 Hours